Employers

 A Worker Health and Safety (WHS) representative is required at worksites with fewer than 20 employees.
 The employer must ensure that a worker not connected with management is selected as the WHS representative.
 The WHS representative must be either elected by their peers or appointed by the labour union.
 The individual’s name must be posted in a prominent location at the worksite.

-Workplace Health and Safety Designate Requirements
+Worker Health and Safety Representative Requirements

 Workplace Health and Safety Designate

-Workplace Health and Safety Designate Requirements
+Worker Health and Safety Designate Requirements

 Click here to find training a committee, representative or designate training course in your area.